 - Coleman is perhaps the best bargain on the trail.
 The Safe Haven B&B was only $65 a night with AYCE food!
 Other lodgings in town reported for a reasonable, rate, too.

 - Banff is very expensive for lodging.
 About $80 for a dorm bunk.
 Up to $500+ for a room.
-Some people have gotten better deals via Booking.com or similar, assuming lodging is available.
+Some people have received better deals via Booking.com or similar, assuming lodging is available.
 Campsites can become full at the peak of Summer but are otherwise about $30.
 If you camp just outside of town, hike in, and then hike out, your expenses are much less.
 Showers are available at rec centers in town, and a CoinOp laundry is available in the mall food court area in downtown Banff.

 - Jasper is similar to Banff if not quite as expensive.
 Lodging about $200-$300.
 Jasper hostels ~$50.
 If a room is available.
 Another town where it may be better to camp just outside of town, do town chores, and then hike out.
 If you are lucky, a low-cost campsite might be available in town.
 But, again like Banff, those sites fill up.
 CoinOp laundries available and the Jasper Rec Center offers showers.